Are you in need of a honey substitute for your recipe? Maybe you're allergic to honey, on a restricted diet, or just want to watch your sugar intake.

 No matter what your reason is, there are plenty of great substitutes available.
 In this post, we will discuss 21 different ways to substitute for honey!

 While there are many other alternatives, this list is what we consider the best.
+You may need to reference this list if you're making my Honey Roasted Carrots and Parsnips or my Honey Ginger Chicken Thighs!

 Why are ingredient substitutions important?